mesosphere/dcos-docs-site/pages/1.11/installing/production/system-requirements/best-practices/index.md

 layout: layout.pug
 title: Best Practices
 navigationTitle: Best Practices
-menuWeight: 5
+menuWeight: 10
 excerpt: Recommendations and caveats during installation of DC/OS
 ---

-This page describes the best practices involved in installing DC/OS.
+There are different recommendations and caveats that are considered during DC/OS installation.
+Following are the list of cards that describe the best practices of installing DC/OS.